Facing Financial Hardships: Mortgage Payment Relief

 - Flagstar is offering loss mitigation and other hardship solutions authorized by all investors/insurers (FNMA, FHLMC, HUD, USDA, VA).

 - Flagstar strictly adheres to all regulatory requirements, state law, federal law, and investor/insurer guidelines with regard to foreclosure, eviction, and repossesion activity.
-We continue to monitor all state law, federal law, and investor/insurer guidelines for mortgage relief available to customers.

 How it works: Temporarily suspends all or a portion of your monthly payment, followed by a formal plan using another option listed here to return your account to a current status.